Pratt leads Tulane while Army self destructs - WHIZ News

 Pratt found Jha’Quan Jackson for a 21-yard touchdown pass early in third for a nine-point lead, which triggered the beginning of the end for Army.

-On their final five drives of the game, Army threw an interception, turned the balled over on downs on two straight drives, coughed it up on a fumble that led to to a scoring play for Tulane then threw an interception.
+On their final five drives of the game, Army threw an interception, turned the balled over on downs on two straight drives, coughed it up on a fumble that led to to a scoring play for Tulane, and then threw another interception.

 Anderson led Army with 77 yards rushing on 17 attempts.
 The loss ended the Black Knights’ four-game win streak.